jakzale/XTeamDebuggingSample/README.md

 ```

 ## Step 6: Testing the Fix (Green)
-Now, we can finally update the configuration to check if everything works fine.
+Now, we can update the configuration to check if everything works fine.

-We update the configuration in local.settings.json file.  (**Note** that JSON
+We update the configuration in `local.settings.json file`:
-files should not contain comments, they were used in this case for demonstration
-purposes only):
 ``` json
 {
   "IsEncrypted": false,